 Meaningful dreams are stories.
-They have story elements, like settings and characters.
-They have narrative components, like actions and reactions.
 They tell stories about you and your life.

 Notice that I said meaningful dreams are stories.
 Some dreams don’t have meaning.
 Some are psychological digestion or routine messages from the body.
 Most of these dreams go unremembered and pass away with hardly a notice.

 Meaningful dreams are memorable.
 They make an impression.
 They engage your emotions.